beyond-code-github/Superscribe/README.md

 ###Defining hierarchical routes

 In Superscribe, we can store parts of routes in variables, and then use these to compose other routes.
-Consider the following contrived example:
+Consider the following example:

     var site = ʃ.Route(o => o / "sites" / "siteId".Int());